Phala-Network/phala-wiki-next/content/en-us/docs/developer/run-a-local-development-network.md

 ---
-title: "1.1 Run a Local Development Network"
+title: "1.2 Run a Local Development Network"
 weight: 11011
 menu:
   docs:
     parent: "developer"
 ---

-> Basic understanding of Linux shell and compiling is necessary to follow this tutorial.
+> Understanding of Linux shell is necessary to follow this tutorial. <a href="https://academy.hackthebox.com/course/preview/linux-fundamentals" target="_blank">Linux Fundamentals</a> may help.

 ## Overview